balabhaskar27/maza/INSTALL.md

-Building LitecoinCash
+Building Maza
 ================

-See doc/build-*.md for instructions on building the various elements of the LitecoinCash Core reference implementation of LitecoinCash.
+See doc/build-*.md for instructions on building the various elements of the Maza Core reference implementation of Maza.